Questions & Answers

-- Whichever model you choose depends on the patient’s individual needs and provider availability.
+- ABA services depends on the patient’s individual needs and provider availability.

-In a sole provider model, your child gets all applied behavior analysis services from just one provider (Authorized ABA with a Master’s degree or higher).
+In a sole provider model, your child gets all applied behavior analysis services from Authorized ABA supervisors with a Master’s degree or higher.

 In a tiered model, your child gets ABA services from a team of providers lead by an Authorized ABA Supervisor.
 Here’s an example of the tiered model: